immerjs/immer/readme.md

 Immer (German for: always) is a tiny package that allows you to work with immutable state in a more convenient way.
 It is based on the [_copy-on-write_](https://en.wikipedia.org/wiki/Copy-on-write) mechanism.

 The basic idea is that you will apply all your changes to a temporarily _draftState_, which is a proxy of the _currentState_.
 Once all your mutations are completed, Immer will produce the _nextState_ based on the mutations to the draft state.
-This means that you can interact with your data by simply modifying it, while keeping all the benefits of immutable data.
+This means that you can interact with your data by simply modifying it while keeping all the benefits of immutable data.

 ![immer-hd.png](images/hd/immer.png)

-Using Immer is like having a personal assistant; he takes a letter (the current state), and gives you a copy (draft) to jot changes onto.
+Using Immer is like having a personal assistant; he takes a letter (the current state) and gives you a copy (draft) to jot changes onto.
 Once you are done, the assistant will take your draft and produce the real immutable, final letter for you (the next state).

 A mindful reader might notice that this is quite similar to `withMutations` of ImmutableJS.
 It is indeed, but generalized and applied to plain, native JavaScript data structures (arrays and objects) without further needing any library.